-Latent Demand - a measurement for those recreation activities that people would have probably done more often, or would like to have tried, if good areas or opportunities had been readily available.
+Latent Demand - a measurement for those recreation activities that people would have probably done more often, or would like to have tried, if adequate facilities or opportunities had been readily available.

 LWCF- Land and Water Conservation Fund Act passed and signed into law on September 3, 1964, as Public Law 88-578; 78 Stat.
 897; 16 USC 460 I -4 et seq.
-The LWCF program established a funding source for both federal Acquisition of park and recreation lands and matching grants to state and local governments for recreation planning, Acquisition and Development.
+The LWCF program established a funding source for federal Acquisition of park and recreation lands and matching grants to state and local governments for recreation planning, Acquisition and Development.

 Match- committed contributions to the Project, in addition to grant funds, which may include funds from state local assistance programs; gifts of real property, equipment, and consumable supplies; services; free or reduced-cost use of land, Facilities, or equipment; and bequests and income from wills, estates, and trusts.
 In-kind funds and/or donations used as Match must be from a non-federal source, and may include local or private funds, as well as materials and services.
-The only federal money eligible for a Match is funding from the Housing and Community Development Act, U.S.C. § 5301 et seq; i.e. Community Development block grants.
+The only federal money eligible for a Match is funding from the Housing and Community Development Act, U.S.C. § 5301 et. seq.; i.e. Community Development Block Grants.
+Required Match is subject to the same spending requirements as the Grant unless otherwise specified.